 Seagate's new warranties apply to internal hard drives designed for laptops, desktops and consumer electronics devices.
-Seagate said there is no warranty change to "mission critical enterprise drives," such as its Cheetah line, or Seagate external drives.
+Seagate said there is no warranty change to "mission-critical enterprise drives," such as its Cheetah line, or to Seagate external drives.

 Seagate said it is reducing its warranty periods from five years to three years for nearline products, such as the Constellation 2 series.
 Even Seagate's new hybrid drive, the Momentus XT, is seeing its warranty period cut from five to three years.

-In a more radical move, Seagate will also be changing its warranty policy from five years to one year for certain desktop and notebook drives, such as the Barracuda and Barracuda Green 3.5-inch drives and the Momentus 2.5-inch (5400 and 7200rpm):
+In a more radical move, Seagate will also be changing its warranty policy from five years to one year for certain desktop and notebook drives, such as the Barracuda and Barracuda Green 3.5-in. drives and the Momentus 2.5-in.
+(5400 and 7200rpm).